 Most importantly, the installer should share safety guidelines and emergency contact details with the customer.

-It is also recommended to install a weather monitoring app that provides users to have real-time access of weather data from different locations in areas covered by mobile networks.
+It is also recommended to install a weather monitoring app that provides users to have real-time access of weather data from different locations in areas covered by mobile network.

-Here are some simple preventive steps to keep your solar safe during monsoons:
+Here are some simple preventive steps to Keep Your Solar Safe when during monsoons:

 - Aluminum frame of the solar modules